Thinkmill/ts-gql/docs/using-ts-gql-with-apollo.md

-# Using ts-gql with @ts-gql/apollo
+# Using ts-gql with Apollo Client

 > This guide covers how to consume a GraphQL API in an app, not how to do the setup necessary for this to work.